LambdAurora/AurorasDecorations/README.md

 - Candles
   - Can now be put on walls.
   - Can now be put on ceilings as chandeliers.
+- Copper Hopper
+  - Can filter items and simplifies redstone contraptions.
+  - The filtering is not entirely strict (some parameters may not be accounted like durability).
 - Copper Sulfate
   - Made by exploding copper blocks.
   - Copper Sulfate Torch with a green tint.